 At work, these are the people who you are interdependent with.
 Think of the people that are most critical to you and your work.
 Some may be in your own team, others in different departments.
 Don’t forget about people who challenge you as well as those that support you – there is a danger we will all retreat into silos and lose the valuable insights we gain from different viewpoints.

 It’s not just about the work you do, but also your personal relationships.
 Ask them how they are feeling and how they are coping with working from home.
 Have social calls and chat in the same way you would have if you went for a coffee.
 Share a joke with them or a funny story.
 Laughter is a great way of connecting with people, even when we are physically distant.

 Organizations should consider giving someone the role of being ‘head of relations.’
 In families, there’s often one person that plays the role of ‘maintainer’ — one that takes it upon themselves to keep in touch with everyone and let everyone else know their news.
 In organizations, this could be an internal comms role or a person that drafts internal newsletters to share news throughout your department or across teams.
 This will help keep the broader group (the 150) more connected and aligned.

 Whether it’s a business-critical function or a personal relationship, in the end, it’s about our ability to connect to those that are most important to us.
 Though we may feel like we’re alone during this period of remote working and social distancing, we are all still connected.
 The relationships we’ve formed are still there and can be a real source of comfort.

 Friday Pulse is designed to help teams stay connected even when working remotely.
 Each week, our people platform provides an opportunity for you to share your experiences as well as publicly appreciating colleagues who have supported you.

-During the current crisis, we are offering SMEs free access to Friday Pulse for 12 weeks.
-We are here to help organizations get through this time.
-If you are interested in learning more, please contact Clive Steer, Head of Helping People, at [email protected].
+If you are interested in learning more, please contact George Hargreaves, Head of Helping People, at [email protected].__